Amarendragithub/Amarendragithub/README.md

 •	🔭 I’m currently a Test Engineer!!!

-•	🌱 I’m currently working as QA Intern in StockxBid.
+•	🌱 I’m currently working as QA in HashedIn By Deloitte.

 •	🤔 I’m always like to work with new technology..